 - Nesters Depot - 8010 Nesters Road

 Whistler’s depots have an onsite attendant and operate from 7:00 a.m.
 7:00 p.m. daily, including holidays.
-More information about the depots can be found here.
+Find out more about waste facilities in Whistler.

 The following items are not accepted at the depot sites and must be taken to the Waste Transfer Station in the Callaghan Valley: